June 20, 2014 - June 21, 2014

-- 500 tickets available for children under 12 each day at a cost of $12.50 for each concert
+- 500 tickets available for children (2 to 12 years old) each day at a cost of $12.50 for each concert

-- Children 2 years of age and under are Free
+- Children under 2 years old are admitted Free without a ticket

 - Tickets can be purchased online, by phone or in-person at The Banff Centre Box Office.